fair-acc/gnuradio4/core/README.md

   state.
 * `resume()` When the block is resumed after a pause, the `resume()` method is called.
 It should contain logic to restart operations from the same state as when it was paused.
-* `reset()` This method is used to clean-up and reset the block's state to defaults.
+* `reset()` This method is used to clean up and reset the block's state to defaults.

 These callback methods are assumed not to block for an extended period.
-Blocking operations should be avoided to ensure the block's responsiveness and real-time behavior.
+Blocking operations should be avoided to ensure the block's responsiveness and real-time behaviour.

 ```cpp
 struct UserBlock : public Block<UserBlock> {